Hello everyone!

 blocks.

-They allow you to define a set of instructions once and call
+They allow you to define a block of reusable code that can

 Declaration